okx/okexchain-docs/docs/getting-start/upgrade-node.md

 ### Fetching from a Trusted Source

-If you are joining the mainnet, fetch the genesis from the [mainnet repo](https://github.com/cosmos/launch).
 If you are joining a public testnet, fetch the genesis from the appropriate testnet in the [testnet repo](https://github.com/cosmos/testnets).
 Otherwise, fetch it from your trusted source.

 Save the new genesis as `new_genesis.json`.
 Then replace the old `genesis.json` with `new_genesis.json`